saf-dmitry/taskpaper-mode/README.md

 Additionally, the faces used for syntax highlighting can be modified to your liking by issuing `M-x customize-group RET taskpaper-faces RET`.

+You can hide inline markup elements like emphasis delimiters by configuring the user option `taskpaper-hide-markup`.
+The underlying buffer content remains unchanged, but the markup elements will be hidden.
+Markup hiding can be toggled using `C-c C-x C-m` (`taskpaper-toggle-markup-hiding`).

+## Task Marks

 You can activate the task marks by setting the user option `taskpaper-pretty-marks` to non-nil, which makes the task marks appear as UTF-8 characters.
 This does not change the underlying buffer content, but it overlays the UTF-8 character _for display purposes only_.
+The overlay characters for the task marks can be customized using the `taskpaper-bullet` and `taskpaper-bullet-done` user options.
+For example, you can set it to an empty ballot box and ballot box with check mark character respectively:

+    (setq taskpaper-bullet ?\u2610)
+    (setq taskpaper-bullet-done ?\u2611)

 Tasks can then be marked as done by clicking on the task mark with `mouse-1`.
-The overlay characters for the task marks can be customized using the `taskpaper-bullet` and `taskpaper-bullet-done` user options.

-You can hide inline markup elements like emphasis delimiters by configuring the user option `taskpaper-hide-markup`.
-The underlying buffer content remains unchanged, but the markup elements will be hidden.
-Markup hiding can be toggled using `C-c C-x C-m` (`taskpaper-toggle-markup-hiding`).

 ## Cleaner Outline View